 Sign Up and Standard Eligibility Rules

 1. How and When to Sign Up.
 All swimmers must sign up online to register for a Developmental Meet.
-The deadline generally is 10:00 a.m. on the day of the meet.
+The deadline generally is 6:00pm on the Sunday night before.

 2. How Many and Which Strokes to Swim.
 Unless the “Special Eligibility Rules” (below) apply, each swimmer can swim a maximum of two strokes in a Developmental Meet.
 The swimmer can choose which stroke(s) (freestyle, backstroke, breaststroke, butterfly, and, if available, IM) he or she wishes to swim, but must have a coach’s permission to swim a stroke that the swimmer did not swim legally in time trials or in a previous meet.

 1. When these Special Eligibility Rules Apply.
 The special eligibility rules apply only for Developmental Meets that involve more than one pool or as otherwise determined by the team representative(s).